axibase/atsd-use-cases/research/chicago-crime-stats/README.md

 In 2016, Chicago, the 3rd most populous city in the United States, had more homicides than New York City and Los Angeles **combined**.
 In 2016, 753 murders occurred in the city, a **55% increase** from 486 in 2015 with 4,331 total shooting victims in 2016, compared to 2,939 in 2015.
 From 2004 to 2015, the peak number of murders in the city was under 500.
 From 2011 to 2015, the city recorded less than 3,000 shooting victims per year.
 What is the reason for this alarming increase in violence in Chicago?
 Was there an increase in all kinds of crime, or are the murders and shootings an exception?
-This article  analyzs a dataset from [`data.gov`](https://www.data.gov/) tracking [Chicago crime statistics](https://catalog.data.gov/dataset/crimes-2001-to-present-398a4) from 2001 to the present time.
+This article  analyzes a dataset from [`data.gov`](https://www.data.gov/) tracking [Chicago crime statistics](https://catalog.data.gov/dataset/crimes-2001-to-present-398a4) from 2001 to the present time.
 This research article illustrates how publicly available data from data.gov can be easily loaded into the non-relational ATSD for interactive analysis and graphical representation of raw data collected by government and private organizations.
 The article provides both sample queries and charts, as well as instructions on how to install your own ATSD instance